-Besides the chord pictures above there are different ways to play the 13th chord.
-On the picture below you can see an alternative and which, like the already given example, also is movable.
+Besides the chord pictures above there are more ways to play the 13th chord.
+On the pictures below you can see alternatives which also are movable.

 These are two common voicings:

-On the diagram to the left, the root is on the 2nd string and on the diagram to the right the root is on the 1st strings.
-Two examples with short notations are E13: X5665X and F13: XX1231.
+On the diagram to the left, the root is on the 2nd string and on the diagram to the right, the root is on the 1st string.
+Two examples written in short notations are E13: X5665X and F13: XX1231.